Xtendify/Simple-Calendar/readme.txt

 = 3.1.8 - TODO =

+* Fix: Multi-day events should not show duplicate events in one day in some time zones.
+* Fix: List view heading dates corrected for some time zones.
 * Fix: Remove duplicate "Event source default" option when add-on enabled.
 * Tweak: Set "Expand multi-day events" default value to "No, display only on first day of event".